 Togo is listed by the World Health Organization (WHO) as endemic for yellow fever.
 Yellow fever is a serious and potentially fatal disease preventable by vaccination.
-We strongly recommend that all travellers be vaccinated for yellow fever before travelling to Togo.
+Get vaccinated for yellow fever before travelling to Togo.
 Some airlines may require passengers to present a valid yellow fever vaccination certificate before being allowed to board flights out of the country.
 If in doubt, check with your airline.
-For more information about yellow fever, including Australian re-entry requirements, see the Department of Health website.

-Australia does not have an Embassy or Consulate in Togo.
-Australians may obtain consular assistance from the Australian High Commission in Ghana at:
+Australia does not have an embassy of consulate in Togo.
+For consular assistance, contact the Australian Government at the Australian High Commission in Ghana.

 Australian High Commission, Accra

 High Commission website for information about opening hours and temporary closures that may affect service provision.

 If you're unable to contact the High Commission in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 from overseas, or 1300 555 135 within Australia.